EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Discussion

-A dominant operational assumption in applied machine learning is that inspecting a single trained model instance is sufficient to characterise a system’s reasoning.
-EvoXplain clarifies the limits of that assumption, as it shows that models with the same accuracy can have different internal reasoning structures.
-This implies that one attribution profile is likely just one out of many possible ones.
-Accordingly, interpretability should be framed as a population-level property of trained models rather than as an attribute of a single fitted instance.
-While predictive performance remains stable, explanation multiplicity matters because explanations are often used to justify, audit, or regulate model-driven decisions at the individual level.
-This suggests that, rather than just focusing on a single model instance, we need to develop stability-aware interpretability of models that provides explanations based on the behaviour of models over multiple instances or runs (\cite{arrieta2020explainable,selbst2018intuitive}).
+A dominant operational assumption in applied machine learning is that inspecting a single trained model instance is sufficient to characterise a system's reasoning.
+EvoXplain clarifies the limits of that assumption, as it shows that models with indistinguishable predictive performance can nevertheless rely on distinct explanatory mechanisms.
+This implies that a single attribution profile represents only one possible realisation of the explanatory structure induced by the training pipeline.
+Critically, EvoXplain shows that this ambiguity exists even when predictions themselves are indistinguishable.
+As shown above, on TCGA-LR-Cgrid models drawn from different explanatory basins agree on $98.9\%$ of held-out predictions and differ in test accuracy by under one percentage point, yet their top-ranked features overlap by a gene-level Jaccard of only $0.38$, with $59\text{--}70\%$ of each basin's top-ten features displaced relative to the other.
+This confirms that predictive agreement does not imply explanatory agreement, and that explanatory multiplicity operates at the level of individual decisions, not merely global attribution summaries.
+Accordingly, interpretability should be framed as a population-level property of trained model instances rather than as an attribute of a single fitted model.

-EvoXplain does not claim to identify where multiplicity originates—whether from data structure, model flexibility, or optimisation randomness.
-Instead, it makes this uncertainty visible.
-The framework is deliberately agnostic to causal origin and instead focuses on empirical detectability.

-The multiplicity observed cannot be attributed to instability or noise in SHAP itself.
-SHAP values are deterministic for any fixed model.
-EvoXplain examines attribution profiles across independent model trainings, rather than variability within a single explanation.
-This distinction is critical: EvoXplain characterises variability across trained models, not variability within an attribution method.
-Because SHAP is deterministic for a fixed model, any observed clustering reflects differences between trained models rather than stochasticity in the explainer itself.
-As such, the resulting clusters reflect real differences in learned mechanisms.
-For the Breast Cancer benchmark, the centroids of the discovered basins reinforce established diagnostic attributes such as perimeter, radius, area, concavity, and associated morphological descriptors used in clinical tumour assessment.
-The emergence of distinct, clinically meaningful feature profiles across basins would not be expected if clustering were driven by random noise.

-Therefore, inconsistency between explanations is not something to be averaged out as noise.
-Instead, we reframe it as an empirical observation.
-In this sense, explanation multiplicity is a property to be measured, reported, and reasoned about, rather than suppressed.
-In the presence of multiple modes of explanation, the decision to select one becomes a question of science or governance, rather than something the training pipeline can resolve automatically (\cite{ecegai2023aiact,rudin2019stop}).